2017 PhD Mental Capacity Assessment (Health Services Research), University of Sheffield.

 MJ.
 Jayes, RL.
 Palmer (2014).
 Stroke Research Staff's Experiences of Seeking Consent from People with Communication Difficulties: Results of a National Online Survey.
 Top Stroke Rehabil.
 21(5), pp.443-451.

 M. Jayes, R. Palmer (2014).
-Initial evaluation of the Consent Support Tool: A structured procedure to facilitate the inclusion and engagement of people with aphasia in the informed consent process.
-International Journal of Speech-Language Pathology.
+Initial evaluation of the Consent Support Tool: a structured procedure to facilitate the inclusion and engagement of people with aphasia in the informed consent process.
+Int J Speech Lang Pathol.
 16(2), pp.159-168.

 M. Jayes (2018).
 Supporting multidisciplinary colleagues to develop and use accessible written information materials during capacity assessments.
 In: Speech and Language Therapists and Mental Capacity.
 J&R Press,